dmitrij-rudenko/mamont/README.md

 ## Options

 `-p` - Make the web server accessible from the port you specified.
-`-t` -	Starting with a specific document root directory.
+`-d` -	Starting with a specific document root directory.
 `-h` -	Show help.

 Example: